How to Speed Up Lightroom Culling: Fast RAW Photo Workflow for Mac Users

 The Real Reason Lightroom Feels Slow When Culling

 Lightroom wasn't designed for the culling workflow most photographers actually use.
 Every time you move between images in the Library module, Lightroom has to generate or retrieve a preview of your RAW file.
-If those previews haven't been pre-built, it renders them on the fly — using your CPU, hitting your drive, stalling your flow.
+If those previews haven't been pre-built, it renders them on the fly.
+It uses your CPU, hits your drive, and stalls your flow.

 This isn't a MacBook Air problem.
 It's a Lightroom problem.